Learning Visual-Audio Representations for Voice-Controlled Robots

-The VAR also generates intrinsic reward function which motivates the agent to reach the target.
-Suppose the embeddings of an image and a sound command of the same intent are close to each other in the VAR, the intrinsic reward function is the sum of two dot products
+Since the embeddings of an image and a sound command of the same intent are close to each other in the VAR, the intrinsic reward is the similarity between the current image and the sound command.

-The first dot product $f_I(\mathbf{I_t}) \cdot f_S(\mathbf{S^g})$ measures the similarity between the current image and the sound command, while the second dot product $f_S(\mathbf{S_t}) \cdot f_S(\mathbf{S^g})$ is the similarity between the current sound and the sound command.
-Intuitively, the agent receives high reward when both the scene it sees and the current sound it hears match the sound command.
-Note that providing current sound signals to the system is optional and is feasible in the simulation.
-The current sound $\mathbf{S_t}$ is not part of the state $x_t$ and is only used to calculate the reward.
-Thus, the robot policy is not conditioned on $\mathbf{S_t}$ and does not require sound feedback at test time.
+Intuitively, the agent receives a high reward when the scene it sees matches the sound command.
 Chang \textit{et al} use extrinsic reward functions that rely on task-specific or robot-specific ground-truth information from the simulator~\cite{chang2020robot}.
 In contrast, our intrinsic reward function depends on the similarity of the embeddings and is thus agnostic to tasks and robots.

-Combining our intrinsic reward function with an extrinsic task-specific reward function is a design choice.
-Nevertheless, we show in Sec.~\ref{sec:exp} that our model outperforms the baselines even with only the intrinsic reward.
+RL agents trained with Eq.~\ref{eq:r_t} can already achieve decent performance.
+In reward calculation, providing the current sound signal $\mathbf{S_t}$ can further improve the performance.
+The $\mathbf{S_t}$ can be triggered in the same way as $\mathbf{S^+}$ in Sec.~\ref{sec:VAR_sim_data}:

+The second dot product is the similarity between the current sound and the sound command.
+The $\mathbf{S_t}$ is not part of the state $x_t$ and is only used to calculate the reward.
+Thus, the robot policy is not conditioned on $\mathbf{S_t}$ and does not require sound feedback at test time.
+Neither Eq.~\ref{eq:r_t} nor Eq.~\ref{eq:r_t_current} depends on any extrinsic task-specific reward.
+Nevertheless, we show that our model outperforms the baselines trained with extrinsic rewards in Sec.~\ref{sec:exp}.